ribeiromatheus/ecoplace/README.md

 **Ecoplace** is a web and mobile app to register and search for a waste collection point, such as light bulbs, organic and electronic waste, paper, cardboard and cooking oil.

 ### 🚪 Server
-The backend is an API Restful; you must run it to use the web and mobile app.
+The server is an API Restful; you must run it to use the web and mobile app.

 ### 🌐 Web app
 The web app is for registering a waste collection point.